 Notice carefully the instructions given in v17: "Come out from among them and be separate says the Lord."
 The yoke under consideration is a yoke which requires Christians to "come out of" and remain separate from.
-No one is free to apply this passage to simply any yoke imaginable.
-It must be applied to yokes which require abandonment.
-If the yoke of 2 Cor 6:14 includes working for unbelieving employers, then v17 requires the yoke be dissolved and Christians must no longer work for unbelievers.
-If the yoke includes going to school with unbelievers, then v17 requires dissolving the yoke and no longer may Christians attend classes together with unbelievers or play together with unbelievers on baseball teams or do any number of things with unbelievers.
-If 6:14 includes Christians who have married unbelievers, then 6:17 would require such marriages be dissolved.
+We are not free to apply this passage to simply any yoke which can be thought up.
+We must apply it to yokes which must be dissolved.
+If the yoke of 2 Cor 6:14 includes working with or for unbelievers, then v17 requires the yoke be dissolved and Christians must no longer work for or with unbelievers.
+If the yoke includes going to school with unbelievers, then v17 requires dissolving the yoke and no longer may Christians attend classes together with unbelievers ... or play together with unbelievers on baseball teams ... or do any number of things.
+If v14 includes Christians who have married unbelievers, then v17 would require such marriages to be dissolved.

-Here is the dilemma one finds himself in when he takes the position a Christian marrying an unbeliever is a sin:
+Here is the dilemma one finds himself in when he takes the position that a Christian marrying an unbeliever is a sin: